 The uncontrolled growth of slimes can cause breakages of paper and, as a consequence, stop the entire production process.

 Solutions of PERACLEAN® peracetic acid have been proved to be an effective bio-film remover in water systems and are used as an environmentally benign oxidizing biocide in the pulp & paper industry.

 The addition of HYPROX® in effluent is a useful tool to prevent odors and anaerobic conditions.

-Hydrogen peroxide has been used successfully as a reducing agent for the conversion of sodium chlorate to chlorine dioxide (ClO2) for large scale use in the pulp & paper industry.
+Hydrogen peroxide has been used successfully as a reducing agent for the conversion of sodium chlorate to chlorine dioxide (ClO2) for large scale use in the pulp and paper industry.
 Hydrogen peroxide has a faster rate of reaction than methanol and thus is a viable alternative if additional ClO2 production is required.
 Evonik’s H-Pure (patented) hydrogen peroxide for ClO2 generation is specially formulated to eliminate foaming when it is used for ClO2 generation which can significantly increase ClO2 capacity.
 H-Pure increased ClO2 capacity 37% when compared to our competitors ClO2 grade hydrogen peroxide.
 Partial substitution of methanol with H-Pure can also yield an incremental increase in ClO2 capacity as well.
 Hydrogen peroxide also eliminates byproduct Cl2 formation when producing ClO2.

-Contact Evonik today to explore the benefits of hydrogen peroxide use as a reducing agent for your ClO2 generator.
+Please contact us to explore the benefits of hydrogen peroxide use as a reducing agent for your ClO2 generator.